DanielUniTwente/ResearchProject/README.md

 ### Usage
 To start rasa run this command in terminal.

-    `rasa run`
+    rasa run

-Additionally you will have to run the rasa custom action server to execute custom actions with this in command in another terminal
+To run the rasa custom action server, which allows execution of custom actions run this command in a different terminal

-    `rasa run actions`
+    rasa run actions

 To start the UI run the app.py file and go to the specified address